blue67chillout/Microwatt-Based-Hardware-Debugger-SoC/README.md

 To verify that the SoC boots correctly and runs firmware, a UART verification test was performed:

-- The SPI flash sends the firmware to the SoC at boot.
+- The firmware gets loaded from Flash to MM at boot.
-- The firmware initializes UART and transmits 7 bytes.
+- The firmware initializes UART and runs "echoes", further also writes GPIOs, which is also later monitored in the testbench and verified.
+- Data is driven to the UART RX pins.
 - The testbench monitors UART TX to confirm correct transmission.

-Made `alt_reset` an external signal to enable boot from flash.
+*Made `alt_reset` an external signal to enable boot from flash.

 ---